UnknownRori/UnknownRori-PHP/core/docs/usage.md

 - The Basic

   - Routing

+    - Default Route Files

   - Middleware

+    - Introduction

   - Controller

   - Views

   - Session

 - Digging Deeper

   - CLI

   - Collection

   - File Storage

 - Security

   - Authentication

   - Hashing

 - Database

   - Overview

   - Query

   - Prepared Statement

   - Pre-Defined Database Function

+# The Basic

+## Routing

+The most basic UnknownRori-PHP route is accept URI and Controller Class and it's method, very simple and OOP behavior without complicated configuration.

+`$route->get('/', [Home::class, 'index']);`

+### Default Route Files

+All UnknownRori-PHP routes are defined in route file, which is located in `app/route` directory, these file automatically loaded by `Core\Kernel`, the `app/route/web.php` file defines routes that are for your web interface.
+These routes can be assigned to the middleware.

+For most application, you will begin by defining routes inside `app/route/web.php` file, these defined route URL can be accessed using your browser, for example `localhost:8080/user` in your browser

+`$route->get('/user', [User::class, 'index']);`

+The router allows you to register routes that respond to any HTTP verb

+`$route->get('/', [ControllerName::class, 'method']);`
+`$route->post('/', [ControllerName::class, 'method']);`
+`$route->delete('/', [ControllerName::class, 'method']);`
+`$route->patch('/', [ControllerName::class, 'method']);`